MeanderingProgrammer/render-markdown.nvim/README.md

 - Supports rendering `markdown` injected into other file types
 - Highlights headings with different groups depending on level and replaces `#`
 - Highlights code blocks and inline code to better stand out
-- Replaces whichever style bullet point is being used with provided character
+- Replaces bullet points with provided character based on level
 - Replaces block quote leading `>` with provided character
 - Updates table borders with better border characters, does NOT automatically align
 - Basic support for `LaTeX` if `pylatexenc` is installed on system